Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 but their is a bug where only certain colours are shown.

-When the robot is powered on it will play every nerds favourite tune of retrogaming, The startup of the original Super Mario bros for the NES.
+When the robot is powered on it will play every nerds favourite tune of retrogaming, The startup of the original Super Mario bros from the classic NES console.

-ONce booted the RGB should start.
+Once booted the RGB should start.

 # Batteries